 - To strain the beet juice, press the puree through a fine-mesh strainer or two layers of cheesecloth.

 Now that you have the basics of juicing beets down, you are going to want to find your favorite beet juicing recipe.
-Elevate your beet juicing experience by adding other fresh fruits and vegetables to the juice for added nutrition and layers of flavors.
+Elevate your beet juicing experience by adding other fresh fruits and vegetables to the juice for added nutrition and layers of flavor.

 Beet Juice Recipes: